Laboratory Animal Science Program Course Descriptions

 Students will review recent publications in related fields such as ethics for use of laboratory animals in science and animal models in research in journal club format.

-Students will have hands-on experience on various aspects and techniques and on multiple laboratory animal species during their week on-campus (40 hours) at the EVMS in Norfolk, Virginia.
+Students will have hands-on experience on various aspects and techniques and on multiple laboratory animal species during their one week on-campus (40 hours) at the EVMS in Norfolk, Virginia.

 Biotechnology & Diagnostic Techniques